 In the past, the courts have ruled that the following practices do not violate the First Amendment religion clauses:

-- public purchase of secular textbooks for use in religious schools;
+- Public buying of secular textbooks for use in religious schools

-- provision of a signer for a deaf student in a religious school at public expense; and
+- Provision of a signer for a deaf student in a religious school at public expense

-- permission for student organized religious clubs to meet on school property before or after the school day.
+- Students having religious clubs on school property before or after school

 Examples of Prohibited Practices

-- sending public school teachers into private, sectarian schools to provide remedial instruction; and
+- Sending public school teachers into private, sectarian schools to provide remedial instruction

-The complex nature of the intersection between religion and government makes it difficult to know what religious activities are allowed in public schools.
-If you are concerned with how your religious rights might conflict with school activities, then discuss this with an attorney.
-Speaking to a civil rights attorney will help your understanding of this very unsettled area of law.
+It is hard to know which religious activities are allowed in public schools due to the complicated intersection of religion and government.
+If you worry about how your religious rights might clash with school activities, talk to a lawyer.
+Speaking to a civil rights law attorney will help your understanding of this very unsettled area of law.